SebWouters/PyDMET/README.md

 instructions on that page.
 Once PyCheMPS2 is built, the path can be adjusted in SolveCorrelatedProblem.py.

-Start from start.py and Redo2D_PRL.py; and adjust these files to start using PyDMET.
+Start from start.py; GroundState2D.py; LDOS2D.py; LDDR2D.py and adjust these
+files to start using PyDMET.